IB Sports Exercise and Health Science (SL and HL)

 The course incorporates the traditional disciplines of anatomy and physiology, biomechanics, psychology and nutrition, which are studied in the context of sport, exercise and health.
 Students will cover a range of core and option topics and carry out practical investigations in both laboratory and field settings.

-• Energy Systems
+• Cardiovascular and Respiratory Systems

-• Movement Analysis
+• Anatomy and Movement

 • Fatigue

-• Exercise and Immunity
+• Motivation and Performance

 Requirements